7 Best Credit Card Payment Apps 2023

 Fully Functioning Register App for Ringing Payments

-While Square didn’t earn perfect scores for its features, it did better overall than most others on our list.
-It has a fully functioning register that works on smartphones, tablets, and POS devices and includes inventory tracking, taxes, and discounts.
+Square has a fully functioning register that works on smartphones, tablets, and POS devices and includes inventory tracking, taxes, and discounts.
 It also has an integrated online store.
 Offline mode lets you keep selling even when the internet is down.
-Whether you only need a few tools or the works, Square provides solutions.

 Highly Rated Mobile App

-Square ranks number one on our lists of best free iPhone credit card readers and best mobile credit card readers.
-In the Apple App store, it has a 4.8 rating out of 5 based on over 338,000 reviews.
-For Android, it has 4.8 stars and more than 168,000 reviews.
+Square ranks number one on our lists of best free credit card readers for iPhones and Android, and also leads our list of best mobile credit card readers.
+In the Apple App Store, it has a 4.8 rating out of 5 based on more than 399,000 reviews.
+For Android, it has 4.8 stars and more than 212,000 reviews.

 Versatile, Flexible System

 While Square’s free POS and reasonable transaction rates make it great for those selling at the occasional farmers market or conference, it can also grow with the ambitious entrepreneur.
-Build out your POS system, add inventory, and develop customer lists.
-As you grow, you can add other features, from loyalty to payroll, through Square, or add third-party applications like QuickBooks, Wix, BigCommerce, Zoho, and more.
+You can add other features, from loyalty to payroll, through Square, or add third-party applications like QuickBooks, BigCommerce, and more.

 Chargeback Protection